UniMath/agda-unimath/src/foundation-core/truncated-types.lagda.md

     is-trunc-retract-of k (ap f , Ef x y) (H (f x) (f y))
 ```

+- See [path-cosplit maps](foundation.path-cosplit-maps.md) for the concept of a
+  map whose action on identifications has a retraction.

 ### Truncated types are closed under dependent pair types

 ```agda